-Managing Chaplain, HMP Leyhill, Wotton-Under-Edge in South West
+Free Church Chaplain, HMYOI PORTLAND in South West

-Overview of the job: This is a management job which provides leadership and facilitates/enables religious and pastoral care to prisoners and staff within an establishment.
+Overview of the job: This is chaplaincy job in an establishment which provides pastoral and faith specific care to prisoners and staff

-The job holder will provide for the religious and pastoral care of prisoners and staff in their own faith tradition, and appropriate pastoral care for all irrespective of faith tradition.
+Summary: The job holder will provide for the religious care of prisoners and staff in the Free Church faith tradition, and appropriate pastoral care for all irrespective of faith or tradition.

-The job holder will be responsible for ensuring the delivery of the specification “Faith and Pastoral Care”, the broader work of Chaplaincy in delivering faith and non faith based courses and ensuring the Governor and Head of Chaplaincy/Profession at Headquarters is provided with assurance that the specification “Faith and Pastoral Care” is being delivered.
+The job holder will work with colleagues to ensure the delivery of the specification “Faith and Pastoral Care”, and also the broader work of chaplaincy in delivering faith and non faith based courses.
+Will contribute to the process by which the Governor and Head of Chaplaincy/Profession at HQ are assured that the specification is being delivered.

-This is a non-operational job with line management responsibilities.
+This is a non-operational job with no line management responsibilities.

 Be a lay minister of a Free Church denomination / church grouping which is either a member of the Free Churches Group, Churches Together in England or Churches Together in Wales.
 Non-ordained Free Church chaplains are trained faith practitioners in their own communities.

 Non-Ordained chaplains will have completed a level of study in a theological or biblical discipline which enables them to be recognised by their denomination as a minister of that community.
 They have demonstrated consistently to a range of people (academic / pastoral / practical) that they have effective communication and relational skills in order to have achieved this level of accreditation.
 A formal recognised qualification in theology or religious study generally representing at least three years of Part Time study, normally to Diploma standard will be required of all non-ordained chaplains.